Practical / Transport

 The Subway

-The Navigo Easy pass is an interesting option for occasional trips.
-Sold pre-charged for 10 transport journeys in intramural Paris, it can then be recharged in stations.
+The Navigo Easy pass is a practical option for occasional journeys, pre-loaded for 10 journeys

-The Paris Visite pass allows unlimited travel for 1, 2, 3 or 5 days in Paris and Île-de-France.
-You have two choices of zones.
-The Paris Visite zones 1 to 3 for unlimited travel in Paris and the inner suburbs (Stade de France, La Défense, the Château de Vincennes, etc.).
-The Paris Visite zones 1 to 5 for unlimited travel in Paris, in the inner suburbs but also Versailles, Disneyland® and as far as Orly and Roissy – Charles de Gaulle airports.
+The Paris Visite Pass offers unlimited mobility for 1, 2, 3 or 5 days in Paris and the Ile-de-France region.
+There are two zone options: Paris Visite zones 1 to 3 for unlimited travel in Paris and the immediate suburbs (Stade de France, La Défense, Château de Vincennes, etc.), and Paris Visite zones 1 to 5 for travel in the inner suburbs as well as Versailles, Disneyland® and Orly and Roissy-Charles de Gaulle airports.

 The RER (Regional Express Network)

 The RER network has 5 lines (from A to E) serving Paris and its region (Ile-de-France).
-Each line has a distinctive color that can be found on the signage and the plans of the RATP and the SNCF.
-The RER service begins every day – including public holidays – around 6 a.m. and ends around 12:45 a.m.
+Each line has a distinctive color.
+The RER service runs every day from 6am to around 0.45am.
 For the RER, the tickets and fares are the same as those of the metro, on the condition that you travel only within Paris intramural.
 Beyond that, you must have a ticket or pass, the price of which covers the journey to your destination in the Ile-de-France region.
-If your RER station is connected to the metro, you can take a connection with the same ticket.

 The tram